 Our Board also determined that Ms. Fallon (Chairperson), Mr. Bradley, Mr. Dowdell and Ms. Middleton, who currently comprise our Audit Committee, satisfy the listing standards of Nasdaq and the SEC for service on our Audit Committee.
 Our Board also determined that Mr. Taketa (Chairperson), Ms. Middleton, and Ms. Notaras, who currently serve on our Compensation Committee, satisfy the independence standards for compensation committees established by SEC rules and the listing standards of Nasdaq.
-The Board has also determined that Mr. Dowdell (Chairperson), Ms. Fallon and Mr. Taketa, who currently serve on our Nominating and Corporate Governance Committee, satisfy the independence standards for nominating standards of Nasdaq.
+The Board has also determined that Mr. Dowdell (Chairperson), Ms. Fallon and Mr. Taketa, who currently serve on our Nominating and Corporate Governance Committee, satisfy the independence standards for nominating committees established by applicable SEC rules and the listing standards of Nasdaq.